Facing Death with Wisdom of the Eternal Soul in Bhagavad Gita 2.25–2.30

 So in the context of these verses, if the soul is eternal and never dies, there is no need to be overwhelmed about death.
 And if the soul is not eternal and if death is certain, then there is no point in being overwhelmed about death.

-Thus, we should get out of body consciousness and endeavor to get into soul consciousness.
+Thus, we should get out of body consciousness and endeavour to get into soul consciousness.
+We should not live as if the body is the whole story.
+We should use the body as an instrument for dharma, bhakti, service, and realization.

 The Cosmic Rhythm